stuffmatic/fSpy/README.md

 ## Writing an exporter

 Currently, fSpy only supports exporting camera parameters to [Blender](https://blender.org), but the code is structured so that adding new exporters should be fairly easy.
-If you are interested in working on a new exporter, don't hesitate to [get in touch](https://github.com/stuffmatic/fSpy/issues)!
+If you are interested in working on a new exporter, [get in touch](https://github.com/stuffmatic/fSpy/issues)!

 In theory, camera parameters computed by fSpy could be exported to any application that has a notion of a 3D camera and provides some kind of scripting interface.
 The current Blender exporter, for example, generates a python script that when run in Blender configures the selected camera.

 fSpy supports exporting camera parameters as plain JSON data, which might be a good starting point for writing a new exporter, since you initially don't have to care about the fSpy code.

 ## Building and running

 fSpy is written in [Typescript](https://www.typescriptlang.org) using [Electron](https://electronjs.org), [React](https://reactjs.org) and [Redux](https://redux.js.org).